Stress is a national epidemic among US adults. As a country struggling with stress,

 There are two types of stress namely acute and chronic.

 Acute stress refers to the immediate reaction to a threatening situation.
-This type of stress comes due to the pressures and demands of the past, and It also comes due to the anticipated pressures and demands of the future.
+This type of stress comes due to the pressures and demands of the past, and it also comes due to the anticipated pressures and demands of the future.

 However, In small doses, it is exciting but it can be exhausting.